Mentors4EDU/Analytics-Portfolio/Logic/Practice5.md

 MISD: More of a form of vector processing, that is done through the same data stream flow but a linear processing array \
 MIMD: Multiple instructions done through a distributed or sequent array of interconnected processors \
 **#16** \
 SPMD stands for Single Program/Multiple Data while SIMD is Single Instruction/Multiple Data.
-SPMD utilizes processing/executing the same operation, and is oriented towards shared/parallel computing over multi-threaded processing for many pieces of data on the same operation i.e (SIMD).
+SPMD utilizes processing/executing the same operation, and is oriented towards shared/parallel computing over multi-threaded processing for many pieces of data on the same operation i.e (SIMD). \
+**#18** \
+VLIW architectures focus on parallelism in respect to instruction-levels.
+So you have the main unit, multiple levels, and data streams, sending data to the direct memory-level access.
+There is also a model in regards to super-scalar architectures which have multiple procesing units with multiple data streams running various operations through simultaneously ran processes.
+Other things could include shared and distributed memory, sequent computing, or interconnected networks.
+There are many variations of real world software defined computing networks that utilize similar architectures, even on large-scale mainframes.